 5. Deep Sense Of Calm And Relaxation

-Like other opiates, oxycodone reduces the central nervous system response in the body, which causes a person to feel less stressed and anxious than they normally would be.
+Like other opioids, oxycodone reduces the central nervous system response in the body, which causes a person to feel less stressed and anxious than they normally would be.
 At first, this might seem like a positive effect of the medication.
 But when it is used for this purpose for too long, it can lead to someone becoming dependent on it for dealing with all of their uncomfortable emotions.

 Other Signs And Symptoms Of Oxycodone Abuse